Source of Internal Crosstalk in Silicon Photomultipliers: Discussion and Conclusions

-The results of this work illustrate that metallized trenches and a highly doped substrate are very effective for mitigating against DiCT and DeCT respectively.
+The results of this work illustrate that metallic trenches and reducing hole lifetime via doped substrate are effective for mitigating DiCT and DeCT, respectively.
 However, it may not be practical to implement these features for all device architectures.
-Two additional design methodologies are suggested to mitigate crosstalk in future devices: i) minimize reflections from the device surface by an appropriate choice of passivation layer/anti-reflection coating, and ii) minimize the ratio of $P_h/P_e$.
-This can be done by operating at lower electric fields, where the ratio of the electron impact ionization coefficient to the hole impact ionization coefficient is greater \cite{McIntyre_1973}.
-Reducing $P_h$ will also reduce photon detection efficiency at wavelengths where a significant proportion of photons are absorbed in the n-type region of a device, but the impact will be minimal for applications where most photons are absorbed in p-type regions (such as in the detection of UV light in a frontside-illuminated device).
+Two additional design methodologies are discussed to mitigate crosstalk in future devices: